CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 ## Monitor System and TCA Events Networkwide by Severity

-You can view system and TCA events by their severity on a networkwide basis with the NetQ UI and the NetQ CLI using the:
+You can view system and TCA events by their severity on a networkwide basis with the NetQ UI and the NetQ CLI.

-- Events list
-- `netq show events level` command

 {{<notice tip>}}
 System event severities include info, error, warning, or debug.
 TCA event severities include info or error.